 This time, though, this Trinity Doctrine has been challenged.
 One among alternative concepts is this post.
 It opined a concept similar to that during the patriarchal and apostolic era.
 The Shema doctrine is consistent with this concept so long as one considers the manifestations of God, at the time of Abraham, Isaac, Jacob named differently than at the time of Moses and Israel.
-El Shaddai and Yahweh Elohim names were the same Elohim/God, one God and not “two persons-in-one“.
-Moreover, after YHVH (who was with the Father at creation) incarnated to man-Jesus, he introduced Father God (Mark 1:10-11) as he was the only right person to do that, being with him from the foundation of the world.
+El Shaddai and Yahweh Elohim names were the same Elohim/God, one God, one unique/separate person and not “two persons-in-one“.
+Moreover, after YHVH (who was with the Father at creation) incarnated to man-Jesus, he was introduced by Father God (Mark 1:10-11) as Son, as He was the only right person to do that, being with YHVH/Jesus from the foundation of the world.
 That time there were 2 persons that are separate and unique, not “”two persons-in-one“.
 Jesus as flesh-composed at that time was God incarnate, who previously manifested as the El Shaddai and YHVH Elohim in the Old Testament.
-Not only that, but Jesus also introduced the “Holy Spirit” aka “Helper” (John 14:16-18; v-26;Romans 18:26; Micah 3:8-10; Acts 2:4; I John 2;19-27) that will come as the “power” to strengthen the “weakness” (Matthew 26:40-45) of the flesh inherent in it when we were created.
+Not only that, but Jesus also introduced the “Holy Spirit” aka “Helper” (John 14:16-18; John 14:26;Romans 8:26; Micah 3:8; Acts 2:4; I John 2;19-27) that will come as the “power” to strengthen the “weakness” (Matthew 26:40-45) of the flesh inherent in it when we were created.
 Again, that time, not “three-persons-in-one“.

 Everything happens because of power.
 Just look around us.
 Will any car drive without mechanical and electric power?
 How about any of our appliances, gizmos and light bulbs?
 Will anything stay grounded on Earth without gravitational power?
 With what we now know about the Anatomy and Physiology of the human body, can any of our parts function without energy, like end-plate mechanism for nerve-muscle function, Na-K pump for cellular activity and so on?
 Energy that comes from power drives all human organ systems to function.
 This energy is “potential” that becomes “kinetic” when used.